Kassymkhan919/Synitheia/README.md

 ### Steps

 * Navigate to the appropriate link (found in the subsection of this document).
 This will open the project file.
 No download or installation is necessary.
-Internet connection is required.
+Internet connection and a Figma account are required.

 * Click the play button on the top left corner to get started with presentation mode.
 ![The location of presentation mode](https://d33v4339jhl8k0.cloudfront.net/docs/assets/5aa962fe2c7d3a2c4983093d/images/5d9420f12c7d3a7e9ae1e571/file-SiluksfJfC.png